abdullathedruid/daycare_manager/readme.md

   - to: `0x0D4C98901563ca730332e841EDBCB801fe9F2551`
   - tokenId: the token ID for your summoner

 2. Calculate the cost to enter day care.
 This will be 0.1 FTM per day.
 For example, for 7 days, this will be 0.7 FTM.
-Multiply this number by 10^18 to get the cost in wei or use a [calculator](https://eth-converter.com/)

 3. Go to [daycare manager](https://ftmscan.com/address/0xf1bf34e46ecf465591b7a7fa9635e4c583174fa3#writeContract) and register your summoner for day care
  Under `registerDaycare` enter:
-  - payableAmount: Enter the calculated fee here
+  - payableAmount: Enter the calculated fee here ie 0.7
   - summonerId: Array of tokenIDs.
 For a single token, enclose this in square brackets eg. [110775]
   - days: Array of days.
 With the above example, you will need to enter [7]